Aashish2109/Unit-Converter/README.md

 1) For Length

-For Conversion From Feet to Inches the user will enter the record into the Feet input will get the desired result and vice-versa.
+For Conversion From Feet to Inches the user will enter the record into the Feet input and will get the desired result and vice-versa.

 The interface is like this